 Minors are not prohibited from visiting Internet cafés and using their services (however, we still do not have complete information on the level of their protection there).

-Pursuant to the Criminal Code, a sexual intercourse or equivalent sexual act with a child under the age of 15 is a criminal offence.
+Pursuant to the Criminal Code (Art.
+158), a sexual intercourse or equivalent sexual act with a child under the age of 15 is a criminal offence (imprisonment from three to twelve years).

-Whoever engages in sexual intercourse or an equivalent sexual act with a child over the age of fifteen with whose upbringing, education, custody, spiritual guidance or care he or she has been entrusted, shall be punished by imprisonment from six months to five years.
+Whoever engages in sexual intercourse or an equivalent sexual act with a child over the age of fifteen with whose upbringing, education, custody, spiritual guidance or care he or she has been entrusted, shall be punished by imprisonment from one to eight years (Art.
+159.)

 The same punishment shall be inflicted on a relative by blood in direct line or by adoption, a step-father or step-mother.